xu-li/cordova-plugin-wechat-example/ionic/README.md

 1. ```ionic plugin add https://github.com/xu-li/cordova-plugin-wechat```
 2. ```ionic platform add ios```
 3. ```ionic build ios```
-4. Open project in XCode, and change the URL Type to *wxtestcordovapluginwechat*.
+4. Open project in XCode, and change the URL Type to *wxd930ea5d5a258f4f*.
 See screenshot below.
 5. Run it on your device

+## CAUTION:
+Since *wxd930ea5d5a258f4f* is copied from official wechat sdk example, if you have that installed, it may return back to wechat sdk example.

 ### Screenshot: